percona/pmm/docs/how-to/configure.md

 > - If the Security Threat Tool is enabled in PMM Settings, Telemetry is automatically enabled.
 >
-> - Telemetry is sent immediately; the 24-hour grace period is not honored.
+> - Telemetry is sent immediately; the 24 hour grace period is not honored.

 ### Check for updates